charmbracelet/vhs/README.md

 Sleep 5s
 ```

-Once you've written the commands to perform, save and exit the file.
-And, run
+Once you've finished, save the file and feed it into VHS.
-the VHS tool on the file.

 ```sh
 vhs < demo.tape